American Fisheries Society

 American Fisheries Society Website

-The purpose of The University of Montana Student Association of Fire Ecology and Management (UM-SAFEM) is to connect students, faculty, and community members from diverse backgrounds with a network of fire peers, active fire managers, and fire ecologists.
-We hope to provide an open forum on fire ecology and management that facilitates networking within the fire management community, providing career training and experience for students enrolled at UM and aiding ongoing fire research.
+The UM Student Association of Fire Ecology and Management (UM-SAFEM) connects students, faculty, and community members from diverse backgrounds with a network of fire peers, active fire managers, and fire ecologists.
+We provide an open forum on fire ecology and management that facilitates networking within the fire management community, providing career training and experience for students enrolled at UM and aiding ongoing fire research.

-Meetings held every 3rd Thursday of the month at 6:00pm.
-Location varies.
+Meetings held on 3rd Thursday of the month at 7:00pm in CHCB 426

 Faculty Advisor: Beth Dodson